abarmpou/WordpressDockerManagement/README.md

 This will change the wordpress url entries in `somesite_db` database to `https://www.example.com/some/site/`

-## How to backup a wordpress website
+## How to backup a wordpress docker website

 In the terminal type: `./backup_site.sh somesite`

 This will save the website files in a file `somesite_datestamp.zip` and the database in a file `somesite_datestamp.sql`.

-## How to delete a wordpress website
+## How to delete a wordpress docker website

 In the terminal type: `./remove_site.sh somesite`

 This will stop and remove the containers `somesite_wp` and `somesite_db`.
 If you also want to remove the files from your local drive type: `rm -r somesite`.

-## How to restore a wordpress website
+## How to restore a wordpress docker website

 If you have previously used `backup_site.sh` to create a backup of a wordpress website, you can restore it by the following: